 The same should go for dogs and cats.
 Considering that most pets have some kind of dental disease by the time they’re three years old, dental exams and cleanings should rank higher in importance.
 Especially when dental disease can lead to pain, difficulty chewing and bacterial infections that can spread to other organs.
 Not to mention breath that can clear a room.

-That’s why a short inspection of your pet’s teeth isn’t enough to determine his dental health.
+That’s why a short inspection of your pet’s teeth isn’t enough to determine his or her dental health.
 And why a pet dental exam or cleaning on a squirming pet isn’t safe for your pet or the veterinarian.
 Yes, general anesthesia really is necessary for a thorough and comfortable cleaning.

 Dental Disease Often Hides Under the Gums